kontainapp/guide-examples/examples/java/spring-boot-restapi-mysql/README.md

 Please note that this shows that we can continue to use the normal Dockerfile without any conversion to using  Kontain-based language runtime.

+Note that we use runtime:krun in the docker-compose file to show that we use Kontain as the secure Docker runtime.

 This allows us to experience Kontain with existing Dockerfiles and images but without the benefit of smaller image sizes.

 # to build this example